tomcarbon/ChatGPT_React_Summarizer/README.md

 With the --file_list option now ANY kind of file(s) can be passed into the output.txt (So now doesn't have to be a React .js/.css project.
 Might have to rename the project to ChatGPT_Summarizer).

-Be Warned: This program will add a one line header to all .js/.css files (--all), or all specified .js/.css/.c/.cpp files (--file_list) in your project.
+Be Warned: This program will add a one line header to all .js/.css files (--react), or all specified .js/.css/.c/.cpp files (--file_list) in your project.
 The line looks like this:

  /* ChatGPT Ref: ./src/components/Example.js */